zs2a/Mention/README.md

 ### Upcoming Features
 ***This list is sorted by priority***
-- Permission system with many nodes
+- Staff ping with permissions.
 - Spam filter
 - Configurable messages in a separate file
 - Blacklist command